neewamp/dataMiningHomework/README.md

 I'm working on core promoter motifs detection
 I'm thinking that we can just hard code single and di- nucleotide so that we don't need Math::Cartesian::Product.
 What do you guys think?
 -Yadi
+Sorry guys, it was supposed that a list of activities was going to be created so each one could choose a couple of tasks.
+What items from the homework are not done yet?
+-Isaac